-The term "cloud locations" is used to refer to the data centres operated at Federal Government, federal state and municipality level or their IT service providers that provide IT infrastructure and make available computing capacities within Germany's government cloud, for example, and thus in particular services on the basis of the service models IaaS and PaaS.
-It is not necessary for the whole infrastructure of the data centres to form part of Germany's government cloud; sub-areas may also be used.
-Cloud locations may be accessible exclusively from the Internet, exclusively from administration networks or from both access networks.
-It is envisaged that automated control of the cloud locations will be possible in future, using programming interfaces (e.g. application programming interfaces, APIs).
+The term "cloud locations" is used to refer to the data centres operated at Federal Government, federal state and municipality level or by their IT service providers that provide IT infrastructure, for example computing capacities, within Germany's government cloud, offering, in particular, services on the basis of IaaS and PaaS service models.
+Cloud locations may be accessible exclusively from the internet, exclusively from administration networks, or from both access networks.
+It is envisaged that automated control of the services of the cloud locations will be possible in future, using programming interfaces (e.g. application programming interfaces, APIs).
 Cloud locations will be provided by the platform operators.
 Details of the standards for platform operators and other cloud service providers can be found in Chapter 5.

-In addition to the platform operator, which make cloud services available at their cloud locations, software operators also offer cloud services, albeit exclusively on the basis of the service model SaaS.
-Software operators use their own or external cloud infrastructure that is compliant with Germany's government cloud in order to operator the SaaS products.
+In addition to platform operators, which make cloud services available at their cloud locations, software operators also offer cloud services, albeit exclusively on the basis of the service model SaaS.
+Software operators use their own or external cloud infrastructure that is compliant with Germany's government cloud in order to operate their SaaS products.
 A detailed description of the corresponding usage scenarios can be found in Chapter 4.3.

-Cloud integrators are service providers of public administration IT that configure the products of external cloud providers (i.e. cloud providers outside the administration, such as hyperscalers) in accordance with the standards of Germany's government cloud, and therefore make them available for Germany's government cloud on a legally compliant basis.
+Cloud integrators are service providers of public administration IT that configure the services offered by external cloud providers (i.e. cloud providers outside the administration, such as hyperscalers) in accordance with the standards of Germany's government cloud, and therefore make them available for Germany's government cloud on a legally compliant basis.

-The cloud service portal is the central entry point for consumers from the public administration for the management of cloud services in a multi-cloud context.38 It will be accessible from the Internet and the administrative networks.
-As a result of the separation requirements39 that apply to network structures, two separate portal versions will accordingly be available.
+The cloud service portal is the central entry point for consumers from the public administration for the management of cloud services in a multi-cloud context.43 It will be accessible from the internet and the administration networks.
+As a result of the separation requirements44 that apply to network structures, two separate portal versions will be available.
 Cloud services will be searched for using a uniform cloud service catalogue.
 Different services will be displayed as available on the cloud service portal depending on the access network used.
-When access takes place from the administration networks, it will be possible to see all the cloud services with a connection to the administration networks, and it will also be possible to use them accordingly.
-This also includes Internet services.
-When access takes place from the Internet, only the services that are also available via the Internet will be shown for administration.
+When access takes place from the administration networks, it will be possible to see all the cloud services with a connection to the administration networks, and it will be possible to use them accordingly.
+This also includes internet services.
+When access takes place from the internet, only the services that are available via the internet will be shown for management.